shishkabob27/conker/README.md

 A WIP decompilation of Conker's Bad Fur Day.
+Started by most.
+Continued by shishkabob.

 Note: To use this repository, you must already have a copy of the game.